Apostolou-Lab/3DHiChAT/README.md

 ######################################################################

-For calculating perturbation score for an enhancer-promoter pair generate files before.csv and after.csv where you include all variables neccessary for 3DHiChAT before and after removing the enhanccer thus affecting most of the features (from #3 to #8).
+For calculating perturbation score for any enhancer-promoter pair generate files before.csv and after.csv where you include all variables neccessary for 3DHiChAT before and after removing the enhancer, thus affecting most of the features (from #3 to #8).

-Run 'Rscript perturbation_score.R' and the effect on gene expression is displayed (%) for that specific enhancer-promoter pair.
+Run 'Rscript perturbation_score.R' and the effect on gene expression is displayed (%) for that specific enhancer-promoter pair, which should generate the value of 29.2729.